graphql-nexus/nexus/docs/getting-started.md

 ## Type Mixing

-When hand constructing schemas in a GraphQL Interface Definition Language (IDL) file, one of the big pain points is making a change to multiple types at once, for instance when adding a field to an interface.
+When hand constructing schemas in a GraphQL Schema Definition Language (SDL) file, one of the big pain points is making a change to multiple types at once, for instance when adding a field to an interface.
 Changing types, keeping consistent descriptions, field deprecation are all difficult when you're maintaining this by hand.

 ## Auto-Generated Artifacts